 - 1. Planning Days: The school calendar shall contain ten (10) planning days throughout each school year.
-Four (4) of these days shall occur at the beginning of the school year.
-On all planning days, teachers shall have one (1) hour for lunch. - 2.
-The Superintendent shall designate one of the four preplanning days with the intent of not scheduling any activities except teacher planning.
-If the need arises, the affected principal may schedule a staff meeting not to exceed one (1) hours in duration on this day. - 3.
-Schools have flexibility on how to utilize up to their current allocation of twenty-seven (27) hours per year of the total time available for professional development, exclusive of time allocated for teacher planning and preparation.
-Professional development activities shall be scheduled on planning days and two additional early release days exclusive of the four (4) early release days specified in Section W below. - 4.
+Five (5) of these days shall occur at the beginning of the school year.
+On all planning days, teachers shall have one (1) hour for lunch. - The Superintendent shall designate two of the five preplanning days with the intent of not scheduling any activities except teacher planning.
+If the need arises, the affected principal may schedule a staff meeting not to exceed one (1) hours in duration on each of these days. - 3.
+Schools have flexibility on how to utilize up to their allocation of twenty-four (24) hours per year of the total time available for professional development, exclusive of time allocated for teacher planning and preparation.
+Professional development activities shall be scheduled on planning days and two additional early release days exclusive of the four (4) early release days specified in Section V below. - 4.
 Professional development activities shall be defined as those activities focused on improving student achievement and include, but are not limited to, collegial conversation, curriculum discussions, teacher training, collaborative planning, department meetings focusing of student achievement, analysis of data for student improvement, etc.